-If you have any questions about any of the benefits described in this document, please contact your Human Resources Department or call the Great-West Life Customer Service Center at 1-800-957-9777.
+If you have any questions about any of the benefits described in this document, please contact your benefits administration at benefits-helpdesk@websinc.ca or call 1-855-834-4583.
+Great-West Life Customer Service Center can be reached at 1-800-957-9777.

-NOTE:
+NOTE